If you meet certain eligibility criteria, you can renew your vehicle's registration online.

 What you need

-- the vehicle's plate number or the billing number (on your renewal notice)
+- the vehicle's plate number or the billing number (available on your paper or digital renewal notice and digital Certificate of Registration)

 - a compulsory third party (CTP) insurance policy, commonly called a green slip (unless the vehicle is a trailer, caravan, or has a conditional registration)

 - most insurers will send your CTP information electronically to Transport for NSW (TfNSW).

 - the CTP term you buy will determine the period of registration you can renew for.
 For example, if you buy a 6-month CTP policy you can only renew the vehicle registration for 6 months.

 - an eSafety inspection report, commonly called a pink slip (if applicable)